thierrygosselin/stackr/README.md

 * Until publication **stackr** will change rapidly (see contributions below for bug reports).
 * Updated filters: more efficient, interactive and visualization included.
-* Integrate different input/output files for better integration of other GBS/RADseq approaches, beside [STACKS](http://catchenlab.life.illinois.edu/stacks/).
+* Better integration with other GBS/RADseq approaches, beside [STACKS](http://catchenlab.life.illinois.edu/stacks/).
 * Integrated converter function to input and output several file formats.
-* Workflow tutorial that links to specific vignette to further explore some problems.
+* Workflow tutorial that links functions and points to specific vignettes to further explore some problems.
-* Use Shiny and ggvis when subplots or facets are available
+* Integration of several functions with [STACKS](http://catchenlab.life.illinois.edu/stacks/) and [DArT](http://www.diversityarrays.com) database.
-* Integration of several functions with [STACKS](http://catchenlab.life.illinois.edu/stacks/) and [DArT](http://www.diversityarrays.com) database
+* Use Shiny and ggvis when subplots or facets becomes available...
 * Suggestions ?